 This card, published by the A Noyer Studios, was part of series of a woman in a river and illustrates Julian Mandel’s skill as a photographer.
 He uses light, shade, and reflection to make the most of his model and to make it a work of art. (© Courtesy of Sands of Time Consultancy)

 Nigel Sadler is the author of Erotic Postcards of the Early Twentieth Century (Amberley, 2015).
-To find out more, click here.
+Find out more here.